yuriy-chumak/ol/README.md

    A. For the gods of simplicity.
 I recommend to use an [rlwrap](https://github.com/hanslub42/rlwrap) tool
       (run as `rlwrap ol` in terminal, or add an `alias ol="rlwrap /usr/bin/env ol"` line to your *~/.bashrc* and run as just `ol`).

+1. Q. *.. fatal error: stdlib.h: No No such file or directory.*
+   A. Install gcc multilib, i.e. *sudo apt install gcc-multilib*.

+1. Q. *.. fatal error: bits/libc-header-start.h: No such file or directory.*
+   A. Install gcc multilib, i.e. *sudo apt install gcc-multilib*.

 1. Q. You reference to licenses **MIT and LGPL**.
 Can I freely choose between these two licenses?
    A. Yes, you are free to choose an MIT **or** LGPL license.

 1. Q. I want to have a Virtual Environment.
 Can I?
    A. Yes.
 Use `--home=the-yours-venv-path` Ol command line option.
       [More about venv](#virtual-env).

-1. Q. .. fatal error: bits/libc-header-start.h: No such file or directory.
-   A. Install gcc multilib, i.e. *sudo apt install gcc-multilib*.

 1. Q. Anything else interesting?
    A. Yes, Ol provides **simplest HTTP web-server** for sharing a local folder over an inter/intra-net.